Jagraj Singh: Career

 In 2012, he founded Everything's 13, a project to spread awareness of the Sikh faith both digitally and through the English language.
 His most notable work was YouTube channel, Basics of Sikhi.
 The channel he founded educated the general public about the basic tenets of the Sikh religion and raised awareness about its existence using parchaar (preaching).
 In 2014, Singh founded the Sikh Press Association (SikhPA).

 In February 2017, Singh was awarded a Point of Light Award by UK Prime Minister Theresa May.
 In the award letter, May wrote: "Your important work is doing much to positively engage both young Sikhs and the wider community with your faith.
 You are inspiring those of all faiths and none to make a difference with their lives".

 Family life and death

 In December 2016, he was diagnosed with stage 4 inoperable liver cancer and died on 20 July 2017.

-He was survived by his wife and three children.
+He was survived by his wife Sukhmani Kaur and their three children.